hfr/Lychee-LDAP/readme.md

 [![Docker repository][docker-shield]](https://github.com/LycheeOrg/Lychee-Docker)
 [![Gitter][gitter-shield]](https://gitter.im/LycheeOrg/Lobby)

+# Lychee-LDAP

-#### A great looking and easy-to-use photo-management-system.
+#### A great looking and easy-to-use photo-management-system with LDAP support

-*The Lychee project was moved to [LycheeOrg](https://github.com/LycheeOrg) on the 1st of April 2018.
-We would like to thank electerious (Tobias Reich) for creating Lychee and for giving us the opportunity to make this project live on.*
+This is a version of Lychee which manages the users using a LDAP server.
+For Details of the LDAP configuration see: [LDAP readme](https://github.com/hfr/Lychee-LDAP/blob/LDAP/app/LDAP/readme.md)

+*This version of Lychee was created when the maintainer of Lychee refused to integrate the LDAP authentication support in the master branch for personal reasons.*

 Upgrade from v3 is straight forward.
 [Upgrade. &#187;](https://lycheeorg.github.io/docs/upgrade.html)